burntfalafel/wi_tui/readme.md

 # Witui
 A simple tui to set your wifi.
-Minimal enough to be used in a embedded UNIX installation!
+Minimal enough to be used in a minimal/embedded UNIX installation!
 # Why any other wpa client sucks (for e.g. `wpa_tui`)?
 * Slow AF (takes a few seconds to do anything in them).
 * Open source ones use an init systemd as backend!